upvalue/arete/README.md

 # Dependencies

-Arete uses the C++ STL, and optionally: the linenoise-ng library from ArangoDB (included in the repository), SDL2.
+Arete uses the C++ STL, and optionally
+- linenoise-ng from ArangoDB (included in the repository)
+- SDL2

 # R?RS/SRFI compliance.